wp-plugins/php-everywhere/readme.txt

 **Q: How do I use this plugin?**

 A: You can find a usage guide on the options page

+== Screenshots ==

+1. This is the plugins post and pages option.
+Paste your PHP or HTML into this option and place the shortcode where you want the plugin to appear.

 == Changelog ==
 1.0: